perspector/Pihole-404/README.md

 Sorry to see you go.
 If you want to uninstall the programs and restore settings before the script was used, just use the following command:
 ### `sudo sh uninstall.sh`
 Please email me at [bennypythoncoder@gmail.com](mailto:bennypythoncoder@gmail.com?subject=Why%20I%20uninstalled%20Pihole-404) to tell me why you chose to uninstall the programs.

+## Customizing
+You can always replace [background.jpg](https://github.com/pythoncoder8888/Pihole-404/blob/main/background.jpg) with another file (must have same filename).\
+You can also replace [foreground.png](https://github.com/pythoncoder8888/Pihole-404/blob/main/foreground.png) with another file (must also have the same filename).\
+The [CustomBlockPage.php] file can be changed to whatever you want (must also have the same filename).

 ## Credits
 *   Everyone at [pi-hole](https://pi-hole.net) ([Github](https://github.com/pi-hole/pi-hole))